anderssv/the-example/doc/tdd.md

 [How to decide on an architecture for automated tests](https://www.qwan.eu/2020/09/17/test-architecture.html) gives a really nice overview of different considerations.
 But I find I am less methodical when deciding and use a lot of intuition.

+I tend to write two or three types of tests:
+- **IO tests** - No Fakes - Like testing HTTP calls to a third party provider.
+This makes sure the Client class performs as expected.
+Or Database repos.
+- **Variation tests** - Fakes - Focus in on a part of the system.
+Test the available variations.
+Example: In generating mail content it should have this section included if the recipient has X attribute.
+- **Outcome tests** - Fakes - This focuses on outcomes in interactions between components.
+Example: Was an email sent out with a rejected subject when the application was rejected?

+Try to avoid verifying data in the database, test whether the email was sent through the `EmailClient` instead of checking if the `sent=true` in the database.
+:smiley:

+# Switching between levels
 I usually start at (almost) "the top" of the feature I am trying to solve, and start typing.
 There are generally two things I look for then:
 - Is it easy to write the test?
 Why not?
 Is it worth fixing now?
 Probably...
 - When I make the first call to a service what underlying repos/adapters/clients do I need?